What the Options Market Tells Us About Occidental Petroleum

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Susquehanna has decided to maintain their Positive rating on Occidental Petroleum, which currently sits at a price target of $65. * Maintaining their stance, an analyst from Raymond James continues to hold a Strong Buy rating for Occidental Petroleum, targeting a price of $78. * An analyst from Stephens & Co. has decided to maintain their Overweight rating on Occidental Petroleum, which currently sits at a price target of $71. * An analyst from JP Morgan downgraded its action to Neutral with a price target of $56. * An analyst from UBS has decided to maintain their Neutral rating on Occidental Petroleum, which currently sits at a price target of $58.
+Click here for access. * An analyst from Susquehanna persists with their Positive rating on Occidental Petroleum, maintaining a target price of $65. * An analyst from Citigroup persists with their Neutral rating on Occidental Petroleum, maintaining a target price of $56. * Reflecting concerns, an analyst from JP Morgan lowers its rating to Neutral with a new price target of $56. * An analyst from UBS has decided to maintain their Neutral rating on Occidental Petroleum, which currently sits at a price target of $58. * An analyst from Raymond James persists with their Strong Buy rating on Occidental Petroleum, maintaining a target price of $78.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Occidental Petroleum options trades with real-time alerts from Benzinga Pro.